 If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times through the heating season.
 There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.

 There are a couple factors you’ll need to consider when purchasing a whole-home humidifier.

 - Size—The humidifier’s capacity and size is based on gallons per day of operation.
-One way to decide what size you should get is to take your total floor area and multiply it by the height of the ceiling.
+One way to decide what size you should get is to take your total floor area and multiply it by the height of your ceiling.
 This will help determine how many gallons per hour is necessary and be a guide as you assess your options.

 - Budget—There are initial expenses when purchasing the humidifier equipment, but it’s important to also acknowledge how much money will go into operation and maintenance.
-There are a variety of models that can help meet the needs in your home while sticking to a budget you are comfortable with.
+There are a variety of models that can help meet the needs in your home while adhering to a budget you are comfortable with.

 Every home and family is different.
 Our team at Service Experts Heating & Air Conditioning can give you a home health report to help you determine which humidifier is best for your home.
 And our assessment will make sure you are getting the best solution to fit your current HVAC system.
 We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
 Call us at 919-578-4329 or go to our online scheduler to make an appointment.